cloki0610/CI-Portfolio-Project-5/README.md

 <hr>

-Planned Features the website should have:
+Planned Features the web application should have:

 - Responsive Design
 - Navigation Bar